teeshirt Tihomir Rangelov

 - Planned trips:

-WANTS TO GO (Places that I am really excited to see): Argentina and Chile (the mountains), Brazil (a boat trip up or down the Amazon to/from Iquitos), Falkland Islands (Islas Malvinas), Bolivia (mountains), Georgia (beautiful people), Guatemala (volcanos), Indonesia (for its nature - islands and volcanoes), Madagascar, Nepal (I want to go back and do some more hiking), Niue (I am kind of obsessed with islands), Peru (it has many faces), Samoa, Tokelau, Tonga, Tuvalu, Venezuela (rainforests), Azores and Madeira (practise my Portuguese and climb volcanoes), Vietnam (fantastic views and food), Colombia (for the smiling people) and many many more.
+WANTS TO GO (Places that I am really excited to see): IRAN, Falkland Islands (Islas Malvinas), Georgia (beautiful people), Guatemala (volcanos), Madagascar, Nepal (I want to go back and do some more hiking), Niue (I am kind of obsessed with islands), Samoa, Tokelau, Tonga, Tuvalu, Venezuela (rainforests), Azores and Madeira (practise my Portuguese and climb volcanoes), Vietnam (fantastic views and food).

 - Max number of guests: